sherlock-audit/2022-09-harpie-judging/README.md

 `amountStored` should be of type `uint256`.
 Alternatively, use [OpenZeppelin’s SafeCast library](https://docs.openzeppelin.com/contracts/4.x/api/utils#SafeCast) when casting from `uint256` to `uint128`.

+## Lead Senior Watson
+Not sure, any tokens which would have a token supply over `type(uint128).max` but I guess it's best to be proactive.
+The proposed fix does create some issues.
+Instead of having less tokens transferred to the vault, the contract will revert and prevent the transfer entirely.
+Arguably more funds would be at risk, so you may as well use `uint256` then or accept the risk and keep the slot packing.

+## Harpie Team
+Decided to accept the risk of reverts on leastwood's comment on this issue since it's a lot of gas savings and there probably arent useful tokens w/ supply over (uint128).max.
+Used @openzeppelin/SafeCast.
+Fix [here](https://github.com/Harpieio/contracts/pull/4/commits/1ff8c0482c690fd44558adb15cb40515623ac5cd).

+## Lead Senior Watson
+Confirmed fix.

 # Issue M-8: reduceERC721Fee function can not set fee when the NFT token ID is more than type(uint128).max

 Source: https://github.com/sherlock-audit/2022-09-harpie-judging/tree/main/081-M

 ## Found by
 ak1